martinhej/robocloud/README.md

 // Create instance of the Kinesis client factory.
 $kinesis_factory = new KinesisClientFactory('2013-12-02', 'eu-west-1');

+// Provide cache that will be used to cache shard info.
 $cache = new FilesystemCache();

 // Create the Producer instance.